alexanian/socratic-form-microscopy/_posts/2019-07-22-terminal-and-non-terminal-punishments.md

 Community service, fines, and house arrest are all enforced with the threat of jail.
 If a judge gives you community service, you do it even if you hate it, because jail is very much worth avoiding.

 In Canada, jail is the only terminal punishment.
 There is no other final threat that the government has against you.
-Of the Western democracies,[^2].
+Of the Western democracies, <a href="https://en.wikipedia.org/wiki/Capital_punishment#/media/File:Capital_punishment_in_the_world.svg">only America</a> has another terminal punishment: execution [^2].

 But while execution is terminal (in all senses of the word), it's not really used as a terminal punishment to encourage paying of fines or completion of community service.
 To my knowledge, no one has been executed in America because of taxes in arrears, and I hope that will always be the case.
 Execution lacks this coercive character because it is primarily a punishment used for retribution.
 This means that execution has little practical bearing on the theory of terminal punishments, and can be safely ignored in our discussion.